astronomer/docs/astro/view-logs.md

 2. Click the **Logs** tab.

-    When a Deployment generates more than 500 lines of logs in 24 hours, only the most recent 500 lines are shown.
+    The maximum number of lines returned is 10,000, with 25 results displayed per page.
 If there are no logs available for a given Deployment, the following message appears:

     ```text
     No matching events have been recorded in the past 24 hours.